BigCoke233/adams/README-en.md

 Language: [简体中文](README.md) | English

-# Admas
+> The English editon of Adams is preparing now and being done by [KevinZonda](https://github.com/KevinZonda/).
+You can see it in [this repository](https://github.com/KevinZonda/adams).

-> The raw view of the world.
+# Theme Admas

 ## Introdution
 This theme is transplanted from WordPress, the author is [Tokinx](https://github.com/Tokinx/Adams).
 I'm fond of this kind of themes.
 It's simple, graceful and functional.
 So I transplanted it to [Typecho](http://typecho.org)